eXascaleInfolab/TSM-Bench/generation/README.md

 ## Arguments:

-- You can customize the generation using the following parameters:
+- You can customize the time series generation using the following parameters:

    - `--len_ts` (optional, integer): The length of time series.
    - `--nb_ts` (optional, integer): The number of time series.